tjdavenport/spawnit/README.md

 ```

 ## Configuration File
 Spawnit will look for a `spawnit-config.js` file in the current working directory.
 The file should export an object with configuration keys/values.
 All CLI options can be set in this file.
+[Default Browserify](https://github.com/tjdavenport/spawnit/blob/master/lib/makeBrowserify.js) and [node-sass](https://github.com/tjdavenport/spawnit/blob/master/lib/makeCss.js) options can be found in `./lib`.

 Example:

 ``` javascript
 // spawnit-config.js